uwctri/SchedulingCalendar/readme.md

 ## Missing Features

 * Sort out what the location json should look, update the API.
 Should location actually be on project settings?
-* Filter all dropdowns (searchbar too) for Location, Event, Availability Code etc
+* Filter all dropdowns (searchbar too) for Provider, Visit, Subject, Location
 * Full Scheduling workflow
 * Setting to default the scheduled location to a static value or subject's assigned location
 * Popup for scheduling an event